Touffy/client-zip/README.md

 # Roadmap

 `client-zip` does not support compression, encryption, or any extra fields and attributes, and does not produce ZIP64 files.
-It already meets the need that sparked its creation: combining many `fetch` responses into a one-click donwload for the end user (within a total 4GB limit), so I'm calling it a 1.0 anyway.
+It already meets the need that sparked its creation: combining many `fetch` responses into a one-click download for the end user (within a total 4GB limit), so I'm calling it a 1.0 anyway.

 If you need a feature, you're very welcome to [open an issue](https://github.com/Touffy/client-zip/issues) or submit a pull request.